 MisconceptionReality

-Filing isn’t necessary if no tax is dueCorporate tax filing may still be required
+Filing isn’t necessary if no tax is dueCorporate tax filing may still be required, even with a 0% outcome.

 Corporate tax only applies to mainland entitiesOffshore companies can also be taxed